-- For canoeing / kayaking, we shuttle you to Lindsey Bridge (also known as the brick yard) and you paddle back to Dan River Campground and River Adventures private river access.
+- For canoeing / kayaking, we shuttle you to Lindsey Bridge (also known as the Pine Hall brick yard) and you paddle back to Dan River Campground and River Adventures private river access.
 Approximate distance is 6 miles, 2-4 hours depending on river conditions.

 - As the summer approaches September, in general, the river slows down and becomes shallow.
 This increases the length of time of your river adventure.

-Dan River Water Data At Pine Hall (Madison, NC)
+Dan River Water Data At Wentworth, NC

 Below is a link to the United States Geological Survey (USGS) site.